sadhoss/AzureBatchEndpoint/readme.md

 **Steps in Azure Machine Learning Workspace | Deploy & Hosting**
 1. Register your model in Azure Machine Learning Workspace.
 (Does not matter if you trained it there or you have your own custom model, you can register it in the model registry either way.)
 2. Use the toolbar in your model view, and select **Deploy->Batch endpoint**.
-3. That�s "it".
+3. That’s "it".
 Now you can start using your model.

 **Steps in .Net | Integration & Usage**
 1. Configure access control to Azure resources